Teaching Strategies: Sparking Curiosity in Learning

 How Can You Learn More About Teaching Strategies?

-If you’re currently teaching, you may be concerned that earning a master’s in education will over-complicate your life.
+If you’re currently working, you may be concerned that earning a degree will over-complicate your life.
 Thanks to online learning, it doesn’t have to.
-Instead of enrolling in a full time graduate program for teachers or attending night school, you can enroll in a master’s in education online program and complete the majority of your coursework right from home.
-Plus, online master’s in education programs offer flexible scheduling that allows you to attend classes at whatever time of day works best for you.
-This means you can continue teaching while you earn your master’s degree in education.
+Instead of enrolling in a full time program for teachers or attending night school, you can enroll in an online master’s or bachelor's education program and complete the majority of your coursework right from home.
+Plus, online education degree programs offer flexible scheduling that allows you to attend classes at whatever time of day works best for you.
+This means you can continue teaching while you earn your bachelor's or master’s degree in education.

-Walden University is an accredited institution offering an MS in Education degree program online.
+Walden University is an accredited institution offering a BS in Elementary Education or MS in Education degree program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.